dciccale/placeholder-enhanced/README.md

 It will automatically clean all what the plugin first created and only for the selected elements.

 ## CSS

-Customize the style of the placeholder with CSS in a cross-browser manner (even for browsers that natively supports placeholder)
+Customize the style of the placeholder with CSS in a cross-browser manner:

 See [placeholder-enhanced.css](https://github.com/dciccale/placeholder-enhanced/blob/master/css/placeholder-enhanced.css)

 ## Demo

-For a demo see [demo.html](https://github.com/dciccale/placeholder-enhanced/blob/master/demo.html) [online](http://dciccale.github.com/placeholder-enhanced/)
+For a demo see [demo.html](https://github.com/dciccale/placeholder-enhanced/blob/master/demo.html) **[online](http://dciccale.github.com/placeholder-enhanced/)**

-*Requires jQuery 1.4.4 or higher*

 ## License

 See [LICENSE.txt](https://raw.github.com/dciccale/placeholder-enhanced/master/LICENSE.txt)